 Since Keratin extensions are attached using the most natural hot fusion method, there is no way for hair attachments to break or suffer any damage while sleeping.
 You can safely sleep with Keratin hair extensions, without worrying.

-These extensions are known as a semi-permanent method.
+These extensions are known as the semi-permanent method.
 What does that mean?
-Basically, you can wear them for longer periods of time, without taking them off.
+You can wear them for longer periods, without taking them off.
 The keratin bond is very secure, and it will stay on no matter what.
 Strands could still tangle a bit during sleep so be sure to brush them every morning!

 Since this is a semi-permanent method, you can sleep with tape-in hair extensions.
 You should not feel any discomfort while sleeping since tapes are soft and extremely thin.